Energy-time attack on detectors in quantum key distribution: Conclusion

 Two unexpected effects have been discovered.
 In the energy--time effect, the detector click happens earlier under higher optical pulse energy.
 It starts at hundreds of photons per pulse and continues beyond millions of photons, with our SPD.
 The total time shift observed is over $2~\nano\second$, however it is not clear whether it has reached saturation or extends further into higher pulse energies.
 We theoretically propose practical attacks that may exploit this effect.
 The energy--time effect is not accounted for in the security proofs for QKD.
 It should be taken into account by theoreticians, engineers, testers, and standards developers.
 Implementation of the proposed attacks on QKD systems can be a future study.

 The memory effect may allow Eve to control SPD parameters at an intermediate time scale.
 Its significance for QKD security should also be explored.

-Recent measurements on five samples of two different detectors sinusoidally-gated at $1.25~\giga\hertz$ have yielded superlinearity and energy--time characteristics broadly similar to those we report and corroborated our explanation that the energy--time effect is electrical in origin \cite{bizin2026}.
-The coexistence of these effects has thus been confirmed in seven samples of three different detector models.
+While this work focuses on gated SPDs, many practical QKD implementations, including terrestrial free-space and satellite-based systems, employ free-running detectors combined with temporal post-selection \cite{bourgoin2013,liao2017,li2025}.
+In such systems, the pulse-energy-dependent timing shift may similarly affect the assignment of detection events to time windows, potentially introducing additional security considerations.
+Other detector technologies, such as superconducting-nanowire SPDs \cite{gol'tsman2001,lorenzo2025,idqsnspd}, rely on different physical mechanisms and may exhibit different timing characteristics.
+These questions can be investigated.

-\emph{Acknowledgments:} We thank QRate for providing prototype detectors and for discussions.
+\emph{Acknowledgments:} We thank QRate for providing the prototype detectors and for discussions.
+QRate has reviewed this paper before its publication.

-\emph{Funding:} Ministry of Science and Education of Russia (program NTI center for quantum communications), Russian Science Foundation (grant 21-42-00040), the Galician Regional Government (consolidation of research units: atlanTTic and own funding through the ``Planes Complementarios de I+D+I con las Comunidades Autonomas'' in Quantum Communication), MICIN with funding from the European Union NextGenerationEU (PRTR-C17.I1), the ``Hub Nacional de Excelencia en Comunicaciones Cu{\' a}nticas'' funded by the Spanish Ministry for Digital Transformation and the Public Service and the European Union NextGenerationEU, the European Union's Horizon Europe Framework Programme under Marie Sk\l{}odowska-Curie grant 101072637 (project QSI) and project ``Quantum Security Networks Partnership'' (QSNP; grant 101114043), and the European Union via the European Health and Digital Executive Agency (HADEA) under project QuTechSpace (grant 101135225).
+\emph{Funding:} Ministry of Science and Education of Russia (program NTI center for quantum communications), Russian Science Foundation (grant 21-42-00040), the Galician Regional Government (consolidation of research units: atlanTTic and own funding through the ``Planes Complementarios de I+D+I con las Comunidades Autonomas'' in Quantum Communication), MICIN with funding from the European Union NextGenerationEU (PRTR-C17.I1), the ``Hub Nacional de Excelencia en Comunicaciones Cu{\' a}nticas'' funded by the Spanish Ministry for Digital Transformation and the Public Service and the European Union NextGenerationEU, and the European Union's Horizon Europe Framework Programme under Marie Sk\l{}odowska-Curie grant 101072637 (project QSI) and project ``Quantum Security Networks Partnership'' (QSNP; grant 101114043).

 \emph{Author contributions:} The characterisation of superlinearity was developed by all authors.
 D.K.\ and K.Z.\ discovered the energy--time effect.
 V.B.\ and V.M.\ noticed the memory effect.
 The attack in \cref{sec:attack-intermediate-basis} was proposed by K.Z.\ and that in \cref{sec:attack-deadtime} by V.M.
 D.K.,\ V.B.,\ and K.Z.\ performed the experiment and analysed the data.
 K.Z.,\ V.B.,\ and V.M.\ wrote the paper with input from all authors.
 V.M.\ analysed the data and supervised the project.